Nordstrom/win_printer/README.md

 ## WARNING

     Do not use spaces in the filename or file path for your location attribute.
-The printbrm.exe utility cannot tolerate double-quotes around the file path.
+The printbrm.exe utility also cannot tolerate double-quotes around the file path (unlike most MSFT utilities).

+	    A regex check has been added to the location attribute that requires all non-whitespace characters in the string, or an error will be raised, thus killing the chef run.

 ## Author